The Chronology of Revelation

 in the days when the seventh angel is about to sound his trumpet, the mystery of God will be accomplished, just as he announced to his servants the prophets (Revelation 10:7).

-Paul previously had explained, in a letter to the Ephesians, what this “mystery” is:
+In a letter to the Ephesians, Paul previously had explained what this “mystery” is:

-This mystery is that, through the Gospel, the Gentiles are heirs together with Israel, members together of one body, and sharers together in the promise in Christ Jesus (Ephesians 3:6).
+In reading this, then, you will be able to understand my insight into the mystery of Christ, which was not made known to men in other generations as it has now been revealed by the Spirit to God’s holy apostles and prophets.
+This mystery is that, through the Gospel, the Gentiles are heirs together with Israel, members together of one body, and sharers together in the promise in Christ Jesus (Ephesians 3:4-6).

-This mystery of the ages—that Gentiles in Christ are co-heirs of the ancient promises God made to Israel—ultimately will come to pass when Jesus, the Messiah of both the Jews and the Gentiles, physically returns again to earth.
-This will occur immediately prior to the sounding of the Seventh Trumpet:
+This mystery of the ages—that Gentiles in Christ are co-heirs of the ancient promises God made to Israel—ultimately will come to pass when Jesus, the Messiah of both the Israelites/Jews (descendants of Jacob) and the Gentiles, physically returns again to earth, and all things will be under one head: Christ.
+This will be accomplished as the Seventh Trumpet is about to be sounded (Revelation 10:7):

 The seventh angel sounded his trumpet, and there were loud voices in heaven, which said: “The kingdom of the world has become the kingdom of our Lord and of his Christ, and he will reign for ever and ever” (Revelation 11:15).

 John reported that the scroll tasted sweet in his mouth but turned sour in his stomach.
-Perhaps this is because Jesus’ Second Advent to earth, at the end of the 70th Week, will be a “sweet” event; but there will remain the “sour” effects of the Bowl Judgments (possibly the tiny portion of the scroll remaining) yet to transpire after His return.
+Perhaps this is because Jesus’ Second Advent to earth, at the end of the 70th Week, will be a “sweet” event; but there will remain the “sour” effects of the Bowl Judgments (perhaps the tiny portion of the scroll remaining to be opened) yet to transpire after His return.

 Nonetheless, as the Seventh Trumpet is about to be blown (Revelation 10:7), John is told to “prophesy again about many peoples, nations, languages, and kings” (10:11, 11:9).
-That is, John would prophesy again, from another perspective, concerning a period of time—specifically, the second half of the 70th Week—about which he already had prophesied.
-Thus, there is a break in the chronological narrative between 10:7 and 11:13.
+That is, John would prophesy again, from another perspective, concerning a period of time—specifically, the second half of the 70th Week—about which he already had prophesied and which ends with the blowing of the Seventh Trumpet and Christ’s return to rule and reign (11:15-17).
+Thus, this is the first break in the chronological narrative, at 10:7, since 11:1 returns again to the middle of the 70th Week.

 the two witnesses

-In ancient times, prior to a traditional Jewish wedding, two witnesses (or groomsmen) would slip over to the bride’s house to announce the groom’s arrival (see bridegroom and bride).
+Prior to a traditional Jewish wedding in ancient times, two witnesses (or groomsmen) would slip over to the bride’s house to announce the groom’s arrival (see bridegroom and bride).
 Likewise, there will be two witnesses who will precede Jesus’ coming at the Rapture for His Bride, the Church (see Bridegroom and Bride).
-John wrote about these two witnesses (Revelation 11:3-12), who will prophesy for 1,260 days (that is, for 3½ years).
+John wrote about these two witnesses (Revelation 11:3-12), who will prophesy for 1,260 days (that is, for 42 months or 3½ years).

 These witnesses may be (literally) Elijah and either Moses or Enoch.
-I lean toward Elijah and Moses, since they were the ones who appeared to Peter, James, and John at Jesus’ transfiguration (Matthew 17:1-3).
-This event may have been a foreshadowing of Jesus’ glorious reappearance at the end of the age.
+If so, I lean toward Elijah and Moses, since they were the ones who appeared to Peter, James, and John at Jesus’ transfiguration (Matthew 17:1-3).
+This transfiguration may have been a foreshadowing of Jesus’ glorious reappearance at the end of the age, with Elijah and Moses returning to earth to point to this event.
+Furthermore, it was prophesied that God would send the prophet Elijah prior to the coming of the great and dreadful Day of the Lord (Malachi 4:5).

 Those who firmly embrace the “Pre-Tribulation” timing of the Rapture event (that is, a Rapture taking place prior to the 70th Week), and who also believe that the two witnesses will appear prior to the appearance of Jesus at the Rapture, are compelled to deduce that the 1,260 days (or 3½ years) of Revelation 11:3 are the first half, rather than the second half, of the 70th Week.
 In their view, the two witnesses will appear, then the Rapture will occur, then the 70th Week will begin, with the two witnesses prophesying and bringing plagues upon the earth (11:6) during the first half of the 70th Week.